 Benefits of Curing of Concrete

-- Curing of concrete results in impermeable concrete.
+- Curing of concrete results in impermeable concrete and, therefore, more durable concrete.

-- This also results in the complete or tends to complete hydration of cement.
+- This also results in the complete hydration of cement.

-- Concrete curing prevents shrinkage strain at an early stage of the process of hydration.
+- Concrete curing prevents shrinkage strain at an early stage of the hydration process.

 Standard Codal References for Curing of Concrete